lynnwongkaree/SC5002/README.md

 Figure 4 & 5

 Figure 4 and 5 show scatter plots for Linear Regression and Ridge Regression respectively.
-Generally, the predicted line is fitted in the trend of the points, proving the general linear relationship.
+Generally, the predicted line is fitted in the trend of the points, proving the general linear relationship for both.

 ## Contributions

-Frank:
+Frank: selected dataset, code, script and production of presentation

-Lynn:
+Lynn: selected dataset, readme file, script and production of presentation

-Cadence:
+Cadence: selected dataset, readme file, script and production of presentation